Bomba, the Jungle Boy: History

 used the same cover illustration on their dust jackets; only the title would differ from book to book.

 A common theme of the Bomba books is stated in the first volume of the series, when Bomba concludes that: "The native's souls were asleep.
 The white men's souls were awake.
 And he was white!"
 Richard A. Lupoff, in his book Master of Adventure, a study of the works of Tarzan creator Edgar Rice Burroughs, describes the Bomba tales as more blatantly racist than the often-criticized Tarzan books.

-From 1949 through 1955, Monogram Pictures brought the character to the motion-picture screen in 12 Bomba films, starring Johnny Sheffield.
-Sheffield was already established as an outdoor star; he had portrayed the character Boy in the Tarzan movies with Johnny Weissmuller.
+From 1949 through 1955, Monogram Pictures brought the character to the motion-picture screen in 12 Bomba films, starring Johnny Sheffield, who was already established as an outdoor star; he had portrayed the character Boy in the Tarzan films with Johnny Weissmuller.
 The Bomba films were all set in Africa.

-When the Bomba films proved popular with young audiences, the first ten Bomba books were reprinted in the 1950s with all-new cover illustrations by Grosset & Dunlap, a publisher of many popular series books such as the Hardy Boys and Nancy Drew.
+When the Bomba films proved popular with young audiences, the first ten Bomba books were reprinted in the 1950s with all-new cover illustrations by Grosset & Dunlap, a publisher of many popular series books such as The Hardy Boys and Nancy Drew.
 These same books were reprinted again later by Clover Books, a short-lived publisher that also reprinted the Grosset and Dunlap series Tom Quest.
 Although the Clover editions had no dustjackets, they retained the Grosset & Dunlap cover art.

 In 1962, WGN-TV repackaged the Bomba films as a primetime summertime series called Zim Bomba that became a local ratings sensation.
 WGN executive Fred Silverman stated that "Zim" meant "Son of" in Swahili.

 In 1967–1968, DC Comics published a Bomba comic book series.
 It ran for seven issues and included scripts by Denny O'Neil and artwork by Jack Sparling.
 Stories from this series later were reprinted in DC's Tarzan title, but the character was re-named Simba, as DC no longer held the license.